zmo-alz/ALZ-Bicep/infra-as-code/bicep/modules/policy/assignments/alzDefaults/generateddocs/alzDefaultPolicyAssignments.bicep.md

 parLogAnalyticsWorkSpaceAndAutomationAccountLocation | No       | The region where the Log Analytics Workspace & Automation Account are deployed.
-DEFAULT VALUE = norwayeast parLogAnalyticsWorkspaceResourceId | No       | Log Analytics Workspace Resource ID. - DEFAULT VALUE: Empty String parLogAnalyticsWorkspaceLogRetentionInDays | No       | Number of days of log retention for Log Analytics Workspace. - DEFAULT VALUE: 365 parAutomationAccountName | No       | Automation account name. - DEFAULT VALUE: alz-automation-account parMsDefenderForCloudEmailSecurityContact | No       | An e-mail address that you want Microsoft Defender for Cloud alerts to be sent to. parDdosProtectionPlanId | No       | ID of the DdosProtectionPlan which will be applied to the Virtual Networks.
+DEFAULT VALUE = norwayeast parLogAnalyticsWorkspaceResourceId | No       | Log Analytics Workspace Resource ID. - DEFAULT VALUE: Empty String parLogAnalyticsWorkspaceLogRetentionInDays | No       | Number of days of log retention for Log Analytics Workspace. - DEFAULT VALUE: 365 parAutomationAccountName | No       | Automation account name. - DEFAULT VALUE: zmoalz-automation-account parMsDefenderForCloudEmailSecurityContact | No       | An e-mail address that you want Microsoft Defender for Cloud alerts to be sent to. parDdosProtectionPlanId | No       | ID of the DdosProtectionPlan which will be applied to the Virtual Networks.
 If left empty, the policy Enable-DDoS-VNET will not be assigned at connectivity or landing zone Management Groups to avoid VNET deployment issues.
 Default: Empty String parPrivateDnsResourceGroupId | No       | Resource ID of the Resource Group that conatin the Private DNS Zones.
 If left empty, the policy Deploy-Private-DNS-Zones will not be assigned to the internal Management Group.
 Default: Empty String